-The low-speed setting can be seen during the slow to normal compression of the shock absorber.
+The low-speed setting has an impact on the slow to normal compression of the shock absorber.
 The left and right shock absorbers should have the same settings.

-- Turn adjusting screw 1 clockwise with a screwdriver up to the last perceptible click.
+- Turn adjusting screw • clockwise with a screwdriver up to the last perceptible click.

-- Turn back counterclockwise by the number of clicks corresponding to the shock absorber type.
+- Do not loosen nut 2 - Turn back counterclockwise by the number of clicks corresponding to the shock absorber type.